 Virtual call centers will need to do their due diligence in understanding issues of privacy-related compliance.
 Attorney Michele Shuster of MacMurray & Shuster advised that performing a risk assessment of your operations is critical.

 “That involves taking a look at the types of regulations that are imposing privacy restrictions on [your business],” Shuster said.
 Call centers working in industries that might handle sensitive personal information need to be particularly vigilant in their assessments.
 “You want to take a look at what the business objectives are with that information, and you have to look at what the risk type is.
 Is it that you would be violating the law?
 Is [there a risk that] would damage our reputation?
 Are you concerned about identity theft?
 Is it trade secrets?”

 By taking stock of your organization’s particular risk factors, as well as the differences in security infrastructure between your office environment and your WFH setup, you can accurately assess and account for new risks that may arise due to transitioning to remote operations.

 Meanwhile, to maintain TCPA compliance, you again need to have the right remote contact center software solution in place.
 Your software should include features and strategies that help your team avoid overdialing, scrub numbers against a Do Not Call list, and offer integration with additional compliance solutions.

-There’s a lot to consider when it comes to incorporating this 2021 trend and shifting your call center toward a virtual model.
+There’s a lot to consider when it comes to keeping up with this 2022 trend and achieving success with the virtual call center model.
 But at the end of the day, with the right software solution on your side, the process becomes a whole lot simpler.
 Whether it’s new to you or you aren’t clear how to improve your current remote operation, you should know that you can run a productive and profitable sales and lead generation team with a virtual outbound call center.